VanFleet0351/CSE3341Interpreter/README.md

 myinterpreter bad2.code bad2.data > bad2.out; more bad2.out shoould show an error message “ERROR: ...” in file bad2.out.
 The test cases are very, very weak.
 You must do extensive testing with your own test cases.
 Read carefully the lecture notes and be very thorough with all details.
-Implementation Suggestions

-There are many ways to approach this project.
-Here are three suggestions:
-    • Plan to spend a significant amount of time on the scanner and parser.
-Once they are working correctly, the printer and executor should be relatively straightforward.
-    • Pick a small subset of the language (e.g. only a few of the grammar productions and implement a fully functioning scanner and parser for that subset.
-    Do extensive testing.
-Add more grammar productions.
-Repeat.
-    • Start early.
-The project is too complex to be completed in a few days.
-    • Post questions on piazza, and read the questions other students post.
-You may find details you missed on your own.
-    • You are encouraged to share test cases with the class on piazza.